This project name is fronde and will always be written normally though

 relative to the

-public_folderfolder.
-Defaults to the source name at the root of the
+gemini_public_folderfolder.
+Defaults to the source name at the root of the public folder.

 - [boolean, optional] Whether this source should be considered as a blog and thus, serves to generate blog index, tags indexes and atom feeds.